Violence Prevention and Intervention

 Project CARE

 Project CARE (Community, Accessibility, Responsiveness, and Education) is a collaborative initiative in Hamilton County, aiming to provide trauma-informed services to individuals with disabilities impacted by violence.
-Through partnerships with various agencies, including the Hamilton County Department of Developmental Disability Services and the YWCA Greater Cincinnati Domestic Violence Shelter, Project CARE offers support groups, community-based art healing programs, self-advocacy opportunities, and training on healthy relationships.
+Project CARE offers support groups, community-based art healing programs, self-advocacy opportunities, and training on healthy relationships.
+This program is in partnership with Hamilton County Department of Developmental Disability Services and various supporting agencies.

 SafeCare

-SafeCare is an evidence-based parent-training program operating within Hamilton County Job & Family Services, catering to families with open children's services cases.
+SafeCare is an evidence-based parent-training program catering to families with open children's services cases.
 Through in-home sessions led by YWCA's Family Support Providers, parents learn essential skills across three main areas - parent-infant/child interaction, health care, and home safety - over approximately six sessions per module, with tailored guidance and feedback to ensure mastery.
+This program operates within and is in partnership with Hamilton County Job and Family Services.

 Parent-Child/Infant Interaction (PCI/PII) stimulating activities